WebAhead/master-reference/coursebook/week-1/presentation-guidance.md

 #### 2. Choose your tools
 + Try using visual examples.
-  + Mark down file
+  + Markdown file
-  +  Exampl code
+  +  Example code
   +  Images

 #### 3. Design Tips
-+ Once you’ve decided on the content, you’ll need to present it in a way that’s engaging for people to look at and easy on the eye.
++ Once you’ve decided on the content, you’ll need to present it in a way that’s engaging for people to look at and easy to comprehend

 + **Just stick to short notes in bullet points** instead of writing out word for word what you want to cover.